1. Corporate information and material accounting policies

 v) Revenue recognition:

-The Company derives revenue from the sale of cement and recognizes when it transfers control over the goods to the customer.
+The Company derives revenue from the sale of cement and recognizes when delivery has taken place and control of the goods has been transferred to the customer according to the specific delivery term that have been agreed with the customer and when there are no longer any unfulfilled obligations.
 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
 The transaction price of goods sold is net of variable consideration on account of various discounts and schemes offered by the Company as part of the contract.

 Revenue from service contracts with customers is recognized when the services are transferred to the customer at an amount that reflects the consideration entitled in exchange for those services.